Content Map Terms

 Thyroid-stimulating hormone (TSH) blood test.

 • How often: As often as your doctor recommends.
-You may be tested if you are a woman with type 1 diabetes who had a baby 6 to 8 weeks earlier.
+You may be tested if you have type 1 diabetes and had a baby 6 to 8 weeks earlier.

 • Goal: Normal level of TSH in the blood